 Yes, there is the Acropolis, The White Village, the sunshine, the beaches and so many things to see and do, but you would be surprised how many people visit and then leave again having little to no understanding of The History Of Lindos In Rhodes.

-I will be the first to admit, no matter how many times I go to Lindos, I am captured by the setting, the beauty, the architecture and the vibrant feel of the village.
+No matter how many times I go to Lindos, I am captured by the setting, the beauty, the architecture and the vibrant feel of the village.
 I too will openly admit, I have visited and left without knowing anything as to why it is all here.
 I was so busy saying ‘WOW’, and I forgot everything else!

 It was only later I asked the questions.
 What was its purpose?
 Who built it?
 When was it built?
 Plus many more!